Springboro, Ohio

-Springboro is an affluent city in the U.S. state of Ohio.
-Regarded as a suburb of Cincinnati and Dayton, it is located mostly in Warren County in Clearcreek and Franklin Townships; with a small portion in Miami Township in Montgomery County.
-The city is part of the Miami Valley.
-As of the 2020 census, the city had a population of 19,062.

-Springboro is located at the geographic center of the Cincinnati-Dayton Metroplex, the 18th largest urban area in the United States.
-Most of the city is located in Warren County, and is part of Metro Cincinnati.
-The far northern portion is in Montgomery County, the central county of Metro Dayton.
-Most of Springboro is served by the Springboro Community School District and its high school, Springboro High School.
-Springboro has ranked among the wealthiest communities in Ohio and the country in multiple recent censuses.
+Springboro is an affluent city in Warren and Montgomery counties in the U.S. state of Ohio.
+It had a population of 19,062 at the 2020 census.
+Springboro is a suburb located between Cincinnati and Dayton and is part of the Miami Valley, lying at the center of Greater Cincinnati and Metro Dayton.
+Most of Springboro is served by the Springboro Community City School District, which oversees the city's public high school, Springboro High School.

 History

-Settled as early as 1796, Springboro was founded in 1815 by Jonathan Wright, as "Springborough."
-Jonathan Wright's father Joel was a surveyor who plotted Columbus and Dayton, Ohio and Louisville, Kentucky.
+Settled as early as 1796, Springboro was founded in 1815 by Jonathan Wright as "Springborough."
+Jonathan Wright's father, Joel, was a surveyor who plotted Columbus, Dayton, and Louisville, Kentucky.
 Springboro was predominantly Quaker during its early years.
 By the 1830s, two mills and a woolen factory in Springboro had been built up on the abundant springs for which the town was named.

 As a stop on the Underground Railroad, Springboro played a role by providing hiding places for escaping slaves.
 On October 17, 1999, Springboro was the first city to erect an Ohio Underground Railroad Historic Marker.
 The dedication was part of the 4th Annual Ohio Underground Railroad Summit.

 Beginning in the late 1990s, Springboro experienced population and economic growth due to its position between the Cincinnati and Dayton metropolitan areas.
 Growth in Springboro led to a new highway exit being created at I-75 & Austin Boulevard and the construction of three new schools by the SCCSD in the 2000s.
 The mayor of Springboro is John H. Agenbroad, who was reelected in 2019.
 The vast majority of new development occurred to the east of SR-741 (Main Street).

 Geography

+Springboro is part of Clearcreek, Turtlecreek, and Franklin townships in Warren County, and Miami Township in Montgomery County.
 According to the United States Census Bureau, the city has a total area of 9.36 sqmi, all land.